-The black market in tobacco involves criminal gangs producing counterfeit cigarettes, cross-border smuggling and large-scale tax evasion.
-With weak penalties for criminals, poor border controls, low arrest rates and tobacco taxes creating disparity between neighbouring countries, it’s a problem that’s set to grow.
+The black market in tobacco involves criminal gangs smuggling across borders, engaging in large-scale tax evasion and producing counterfeit cigarettes.
+With weak penalties for perpetrators, poor border controls, low arrest rates and tobacco taxes creating disparity between neighbouring countries, it’s a problem that’s set to grow.

 Our video portrays a fictional tobacco conglomerate – International Tobacco Smugglers Inc., which profiles the criminal supply chain that manufactures, transports and distributes tobacco products illegally.

 Combatting illicit trade is a priority to safeguard our combustibles business.
 Illicit trade stifles the operation of the legitimate industry, erodes our market share and has wide-reaching negative societal impacts.
 The economic fallout from COVID-19 may exacerbate this issue as consumers become increasingly stretched and governments seek to raise revenues through increases in tobacco excise duties.

 Euromonitor International estimates that 372.2 billion cigarettes per year are smuggled, manufactured illegally or counterfeited*.
 Illicit trade also cheats governments out of around US$40 billion each year in taxes.
 This stolen revenue is also being used to fund other illegal activities.
 In addition, counterfeit cigarettes are not manufactured to stringent product health and safety standards.
 We are tackling illicit trade head-on so we can stop profits going to illegal activities.

 The Anti-Illicit Trade (AIT) Policy in our Standards of Business Conduct (SoBC) sets out the controls all Group companies must put in place to stop our products from being diverted into illicit trade channels.